OpenSourceBrain/M1NetworkModel/README.md

 The code is based on a NEURON/Python-based modularized framework for network simulations with MPI.
 Using this modularized structure, user can define different models (including cell types, populations, connectivities, etc.) just by modifying a single parameters file.
 Additionally, the framework allows to store a single data file the following:

-1. model specifications (conn rules etc),
+1. model specifications (conn rules etc)
-2. network instantiation (list of all cells, connections, etc),
+2. network instantiation (list of all cells, connections, etc)
-3. simulation parameter (duration, dt, etc) and output spikes.
+3. simulation parameters/configuration (duration, dt, etc) and output spikes

-The data file is available in Pickle, JSON and Matlab formats
+The data file is available in Pickle, JSON and Matlab formats.

 Two example models are provided: